ronbnjmn/ToyRobotGame/README.md

 2. The `MOVE` command

-   You can move the toy robot 1 unit to the direction it's facing with the MOVE command.
-For example, calling this command after placing the toy robot as in our example, will move the position of the toy robot new position will now be at `1, 3, NORTH`.
+   You can move the toy robot 1 unit to the direction it's facing with the `MOVE` command.
+For example, calling this command after placing the toy robot at `1, 2, NORTH`, will move the position of the toy robot to `1, 3, NORTH`.

 3. The `LEFT` and `RIGHT` commands

-   You can turn the toy robot to face a different direction with the LEFT and RIGHT commands.
-The LEFT command will turn the robot to its left by 90&deg;, while the right command will turn the robot to its right by 90&deg;.
+   You can turn the toy robot to face a different direction with the `LEFT` and `RIGHT`commands.
+The `LEFT` command will turn the robot to its left by 90&deg;, while the `RIGHT` command will turn the robot to its right by 90&deg;.

 4. The `REPORT` command

-   You can query the exact position of the toy robot with the REPORT command.
+   You can query the exact position of the toy robot with the `REPORT` command.

 That's it.
 You can enjoy the game by moving, placing, or turning the robot in any which way you want.
-Unfortunately, you can't place the robot anywhere but on the table, you can't take the robot off the table, or let it fall off the table.
+Unfortunately, you can't place the robot outside the table, you can't take it off the table, or let it fall off the table.
 The game won't let you.
+If you want to quit the game, enter `QUIT`.

 ## Testing